brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 ### Why you can't time-travel

 After a bit of head scratching I thought I had figured out what was going on.
 When a window function is used in a view or common table expression (CTE), the "frame" is filtered by the `WHERE` clause in the view or CTE, not the calling query.
 Any `WHERE` conditions in the query will affect the rows you see, but not the values computed in window functions.
 That's not very clear from the documentation I'd seen, so I wanted to confirm the hypothesis.
 Back to using the SQL interface like a REPL.

+??? note "Views and Common Table Expressions"
+    [Common Table Expressions using the WITH clause](https://trino.io/docs/current/sql/select.html#with-clause) allow a sub-query to be extracted and named.
+It's a powerful way of simplifying your queries without persisting anything in the database.
+Views have basically the same function, but they are persisted to the database and can be used by other views and other queries.
+Views can contain CTEs to simplify them, too.
+I think of views and CTEs as largely interchangeable and pick based on whether I want to persist the logic to the database or not.

 ```sql title="Simple example of window function filtering in CTEs"
 -- a single column, with a row for values 1-5 in place of a timestamp